nelhage/blog.nelhage.com/content/post/inventing-structured-concurrency.md

 [asyncio-cancel-api]: https://docs.python.org/3/library/asyncio-task.html#task-cancellation

-### A trees of tasks with cancellation
+### A tree of tasks with cancellation

 If we do have the ability to cancel tasks, we can use it alongside our "tree of tasks" idea to produce a fairly general solution to concurrent error handling:

 - If any task launched by a `TaskLauncher` raises an exception (including the parent task itself -- the one running the context manager), we cancel every other task (both the child tasks, and the parent task itself).
 - We give child tasks a mechanism to detect cancellation and to clean up their own resources.
-Typically this means re-using our normal error-handling mechanism in some form; e.g. cancellation might raise a `CancelledError` exception, which tasks can cancel and re-raise, or they can use a `finally` block or context manager.
+Typically this means re-using our normal error-handling mechanism in some form; e.g. cancellation might raise a `CancelledError` exception, which tasks can catch and re-raise, or they can use a `finally` block or context manager.
 - On exit from the `TaskLauncher` context, we wait for **all** child tasks to exit, be that successfully, with an unhandled exception, or in response to a cancellation.
 - Then, if any child task raised an error, we re-raise it into the parent task.